jorgecs/Autoscheduler/docs/source/introduction.rst

 Getting Started
 ===============

-To get started with QCRAFT AutoSchedulQ, please proceed to the :ref:`installation` section.
+To get started with QCRAFT AutoScheduler, please proceed to the :ref:`installation` section.
 The installation guide will help you install the library and its dependencies.
-After installing the library, you can proceed to the :ref:`usage` section to learn how to use QCRAFT AutoSchedulQ in your projects.
+After installing the library, you can proceed to the :ref:`usage` section to learn how to use QCRAFT AutoScheduler in your projects.